A dramatic journey through the dreck we all know and love.

 Why Did I Watch This?

 In honor of next month’s Furious 7, we at Action A Go Go are dedicating March to movies about cars.
 What better way to do that then to review notoriously terrible buddy cop movie, Collision Course.
 I was happy to learn that it concerns quite a few fast cars and a feud between the American and Japanese auto industries.
-It also stars Jay Leno and Pat Morita in a mismatch that seems straight out of Last Action Hero.
+It also stars Jay Leno and Pat Morita in a mismatch that seems straight out of that one scene with the cartoon cat from Last Action Hero.

 Two men “as different as hot dogs and sushi”!
 Sign me up.
 As you can see from the trailer, this is going to be a parade of racial stereotypes and unfunny, nonsensical jokes.
 I can assure you that there is no contextual reason for Jay Leno to snidely remark, “Hey, hey!
 We’re The Monkees!”
 Let’s get into it.